chouring/k-SoftDesign/README.md

-# k-SystemDesign
+# k-SoftDesign
-Given the situation, try to design a system to provide certain service.
+Given the situation, try to design a software compoent or whole system to provide certain service.

 ## contents
 [lock]()